tkesgar/javelin/README.md

 }
 ```

-> Alternatively, put the JSON string as environment variables.
-This is intended
+> Alternatively, put the JSON string as `FIREBASE_CONFIG` environment variable.
-> for environments such as Netlify, where it is more convenient to provide an
+> This is intended for environments such as Netlify, where it is more convenient
-> environment variable.
+> to provide an environment variable.

 ### Development